 Any staff attrition we experience, whether initiated by the departing employees or by us, could place a significant strain on our managerial, operational, financial and other resources.
 To the extent that we do not initiate or seek any staff attrition that occurs, there can be no assurance that we will be able to identify and hire adequate replacement staff promptly, if at all, and even that if such staff is replaced, we will be successful in integrating these employees.
 In addition, we may not be able to outsource certain functions.
 We expect to evaluate our needs and the performance of our staff on a periodic basis, and may choose to make adjustments in the future.
 If the size of our staff is significantly reduced, either by our choice or otherwise, it may become more difficult for us to manage existing, or establish new, relationships with clients and other counter-parties, or to expand and improve our service offerings.
-It may also become more difficult for us to implement changes to our business plan or to respond promptly to opportunities in the marketplace.
-Further, it may become more difficult for us to devote personnel resources necessary to maintain or improve existing systems, including our financial and managerial controls, billing systems, reporting systems and procedures.
+It may also become more difficult for us to devote personnel resources necessary to maintain or improve existing systems, including our financial and managerial controls, billing systems, reporting systems and procedures.
 Thus, any significant amount of staff attrition could cause our business and financial results to suffer.